 A 14 hour day apart with no phone call or text.

-No longer folding his boxer shorts.
-Because I am revolting.
+No longer folding his boxer shorts because I am rebelling.

-Feeling like we are on two different “shifts” at work and meeting at the punch clock every single morning.
+Feeling like we are on two different “shifts” at work and meeting at the time clock to punch in and out every single morning.